 - Vintage Deco (2017).

 - Vox (2007): a 24-style monoline sans family done with Rebecca Alaccari.
 This was followed in 2013 by a softer version, Vox Round.

-- Wagner Grotesk (2010): a sturdy grotesk, after a face from the Johannes Wagner foundry.
+- Wagner Grotesk (2010): a sturdy grotesk, after a typeface from the Johannes Wagner foundry.
 Kevin King is also credited.